Arianna Foster

 Throw the meat on the grill and sear it on each side for about 3 or 4 minutes.
 You’ll see that the meat gets puffy and juicy almost right away.

-Leave the meat in the grill to bake in the heat until the desired doneness.
+Leave the meat on the grill to bake in the heat until the desired doneness.

 Next, get the meat off the grill and let it rest for 3 or 4 minutes.
-While searing, you can also insert a dual probe meat thermometer to check the internal temperature every minute.
+While searing, you can also insert a dual-probe meat thermometer to check the internal temperature every minute to ensure you achieve medium-rare goodness.

 9. What to Serve with the Teres Major Cut?

-Since teres major meat is similar to a tenderloin, we think it goes best with savory side dishes.
+Since seared Teres Major meat is similar to beef tenderloin, we think it goes best with savory side dishes.
 We love it with a savory mashed or baked potato recipe.

 It also goes well with roast asparagus, cherry tomatoes, or other vegetables, even with medium-rare ones.
 We advise cooking what you like since this steak goes well with almost anything.

-You can also prepare a peppercorn or mushroom sauce in just a few minutes that will help bring out the natural flavors of the meat.
+You can also prepare a peppercorn or mushroom sauce in just a few minutes which will help bring out the natural flavors of the meat.

 Related Recipe: How to Grill Eggplants